Find Affordable College Courses

 After completing their Bachelor's Degree, nursing graduates from Pitt carry an average student debt load of $26,233.
 For students who choose a 10-year repayment plan, the average monthly student loan payment is $368.

-Read full report on Nursing at University of Pittsburgh - Pittsburgh Campus
+Full Nursing at University of Pittsburgh - Pittsburgh Campus Report

-With a ranking of #20, College of Mount Saint Vincent did quite well on this year’s most popular schools for nursing students working on their bachelor’s degree.
+College of Mount Saint Vincent landed the #20 spot in the 2023 rankings for the most popular bachelor’s degree nursing programs.
 Mount Saint Vincent is a small private not-for-profit school located in the city of Bronx.

 Women make up 84% of the nursing majors at the school.